explainnap/Vibe-Coding-Lab/README.md

 This project is licensed under Apache 2.0 with Commons Clause and a Derivative Works Clause – free for non-commercial use, with the requirement that any distributed modifications must also be shared under the same license.
 See LICENSE.txt

-# List of Repositories part of this laboratory
+# Repositories included in this laboratory